My American Cousin – On Stage at the Grand Opera House, 1925

 My mother’s maiden name was Esther Merva Truax, which means that she and I and everyone else in our family near and far are descendants of this same Philippe du Trieux (you can look it up! – there’s a website).
 My grandfather was farmer Thomas Godfrey Truax, of Cresswell, Ont., and if I trace my lineage back through the generations, that makes Philippe du Trieux my great-grandfather times seven.
 I can’t say that I ever really knew him.
 One of Philippe’s sons, Isaac Du Trieux (1642–1702), was my great-grandfather times six.
 (He moved his family north to Schenectady, N.Y.)

-My Aunt Reta, who never married, was a voracious reader.
-She belonged to a book of the month club and was always leaving books at our house when she came to visit.
-If she hadn’t left behind the Sarah Truax book, I might never have known about my semi-famous relative.
+My Aunt Sarah Reta, for some reason, always went by the name of “Reta.”
+Aunt Reta never married, worked most of her life in the Eaton’s mail order department way down Yonge St. in Toronto, and was a voracious reader.
+She belonged to a book of the month club and was always leaving books at our house when she came for one of her regular weekend visits (I loved the Friday night ritual of going down to the CPR Station on George Street to meet her).
+If she hadn’t left behind the Sarah Truax book, I might never have known about my semi-famous relative who had, essentially, the same name as my aunt.

 The refugee Philippe du Trieux was Sarah Truax’s great-grandfather times five.